Why Teeth Can Move After Having Braces

 - Retainer, retainer, retainer.
 We can’t stress the importance of wearing your fixed and/or removable retainer enough.

 - At the end of your treatment time, the lab will produce and supply you with a set of removable retainers to be worn for a prescribed amount of time every day to keep your teeth in place.
 Unlike your clear aligners, your retainer will not make any further adjustments, but it will allow your teeth to stabilise in their new position.
+Retainers are meant to be worn for 6-12 months at a time before getting new ones.
+Our unique Maintainer Plan will provide you with a fresh set of retainers every 6 months, and extend the guarantee of your new smile.

 - If relevant to your dental needs you’ll be recommended to visit your local cosmetic dentist to have a fixed retainer fitted to prevent any further movements.
 Bonded to the back of your teeth, this discreet, unobtrusive retainer will ensure you have no further problems.